Ribnik (river): Springs

 The Ribnik emerges near the small hamlet Solići.
-The spring group consist of three very strong karstic well-springs from which river-sized flow is immediately formed.
-Upper group consisting of two springs set the small stream and after about a 500 meters merge with a third and strongest well-spring coming from the right, forming the Ribnik main course.
+The spring group consists of three very strong karstic well-springs from which river-sized flow is immediately formed.
+The upper group consisting of two springs set the small stream and after about a 500 meters merge with a third and strongest well-spring coming from the right, forming the Ribnik main course.

 The sources of the Ribnik River are about 4 km from the village of Ribnik.
-The Ribnik River is approximately 8 km long and represents one of the shortest and very rich flows by water, not only in the territory of our Republika Srpska but also in Europe.
-Its journey ends at the village of Velije where it flows into the River Sanaa.
-The waters of the Ribnik River belong to the waters of class I.
+The Ribnik River is approximately 8 km long and its journey ends at the village of Velije where it flows into the River Sanaa.

 The Ribnik springs out below the mountain Srnetica, 4 km above the central hamlet of Gornji Ribnik settlement group.
 The spring group consists of three springs, two of which are permanent and strong, and one more occasional spring.
 They appearing at the contact of the Cretaceous limestone and the Lower Triassic clastites.
 Depending on the season, spring group yield oscillations significantly, with an average discharge Qmid measured at 15,5 m3/s (Qmin = 1,25 m3/s; and Qmax above 100 m3/s).
 It is broken type and ascending outflow mechanism.

 Course

 It is a short chalk river, with a course only 5.5 kilometres long.
-The Ribnik falls into a category of a streams, with a clear and cold waters, however its course has relatively small gradient which contributes to a placid flow with mild rapids. of the Sana tributaries but at the same time among largest by water volume it discharge into Sana.
+The Ribnik falls into a category of a streams, with a clear and cold waters, however its course has relatively small gradient which contributes to a placid flow with mild rapids.

-It is a headwaters tributary of the Sana, which it meat at Donji Ribnik, 17 km below Sana own spring, bringing large amounts of waters to young Sana.
+It is a headwaters tributary of the Sana, which it meets at Donji Ribnik, 17 km below Sana’s own spring, bringing large amounts of water to River Sana.